 Anesthesiology residency at the University of Florida provides extraordinary in-depth and hands-on learning opportunities in both clinical and research areas for individuals seeking diverse and stimulating training.

-Our program is ACGME-accredited for 22 residents per clinical anesthesia year, and we range from 70 to 100 in the PGY1 to PGY4 years.
-We currently offer 12 “categorical” positions for residents to match into their PGY1 year and 10 “advanced” positions for those matching to begin in their PGY2 year.
+Our program is ACGME-accredited and we range from 70 to 100 residents in the PGY1 to PGY4 years.
+We currently offer 20 “categorical” positions for residents to match into their PGY1 year, as well as a number of “advanced” positions for those matching to begin in their PGY2 year.